LHLaurini/textar/README.md

+Note: this repository has been marked read-only.
+Similar functionality can be achieved with `diff` and `patch`.

 # textar

 *textar* is a tar-like program for creating plain text archives from plain text files.
 It is written in plain C and can be used as a library.